1.

 63.

 Wallace, Gavin & Nairn, Tom.
-Iain Banks and the Fiction Factory. in The Scottish novel since the seventies: new visions, old dreams (Edinburgh University Press, 1993).
+Iain Banks and the Fiction Factory. in The Scottish novel since the seventies: new visions, old dreams (Edinburgh University Press, Edinburgh, 1993).

 64.

 Schoene-Harwood, Berthold.
-Chapter 8: Dam’s Burst: Iain Banks’s The Wasp Factory. in Writing men: literary masculinites from Frankenstein to the new man (Edinburgh University Press, 2000).
+Chapter 8: Dam’s Burst: Iain Banks’s The Wasp Factory. in Writing men: literary masculinites from Frankenstein to the new man (Edinburgh University Press, Edinburgh, 2000).

 65.